 Decades of Experience

 Richard Serbin of JJS has been a crusader for survivors of clergy sexual abuse for decades.
 Elise Sanguinetti is the immediate past president of the American Association of Justice (formerly Association of Trial Lawyers of America).
 Mike Arias is the president of Consumer Attorneys of California.
-Natalie D'Antonio of JJS is a former sexual abuse prosecutor.
-Andrew S. Janet of JJS is vice chair of the firm’s Sexual Abuse Division, Brenda A. Harkavy of JJS is a known leader in prosecuting rapists and other sexual predators;.and Matthew White of JJS advocates for victims that suffered through sexual abuse as children at the hands of religious organizations and in other institutional settings
+Andrew S. Janet of JJS is co-chair of the firm’s Sexual Abuse Division; Rita M. Gribko of JJS has over 25 years of litigation experience in civil, family, and criminal practice—most significantly representing survivors of childhood sexual abuse;.and Matthew White of JJS advocates for victims that suffered through sexual abuse as children at the hands of religious organizations and in other institutional settings